At any given time, certain classes of investments can and will drastically decrease in value.

-If you’re a little more risk adverse, you’d want to limit your downside by investing in more conservative investments.
-If you’re a little less risk adverse, you may invest solely in stock based index funds.
+If you’re a little more risk-averse, you’d want to limit your downside by investing in more conservative investments.
+If you’re a little less risk-averse, you may invest solely in stock-based index funds.

 As your retirement draws nearer, you may need to start moving part of your retirement money into your mid or short term bucket.
 Keep in mind, your retirement money will hopefully last you thirty years or more, so only the part of your retirement money that you’ll need in the next few years should end up in the short term and mid term buckets.

 If you plan on still being retired ten years from now, the money for years ten through thirty will remain in the long term bucket.

 Hopefully, this bucket strategy of investing will help give you some peace of mind when it comes to your investments.
 If you stick to a customized bucket strategy that you create for your specific circumstances, you won’t have to worry as much about having money when you need it.